About the Plan

 We're at a crossroads.
 We have made great progress, but to move ahead we need to change the way we do things.
 Early successes were achieved through projects that yielded a return on capital investment.
 Current economic realities, including cheap natural gas and the absence of a price for carbon pollution, mean that further significant progress will be more difficult and will require making key actions institutional priorities to benefit Cornell’s academic mission and achieve carbon neutrality.
 Working collectively is the answer.

 We can achieve our goal.
 Cornell’s updated Climate Action Plan prioritizes the steps toward campus climate neutrality.
-Academic and operational innovation are essential to our success.
-As we work together to create a living laboratory for climate smart behaviors, education, and research, we are engaging the Cornell community in constructive conversations about how best to move forward.
+Academic and operational innovations are essential to our success.
+As we work together to create a living laboratory for climate-smart behaviors, education, and research, we are engaging the Cornell community in constructive conversations about how best to move forward.
 These conversations involve faculty across disciplines, students across colleges, staff across campus, and university leadership.
 The plan incorporates input from key project leaders, as well as ideas and contributions from students, faculty, and staff.
 There are ways for everyone to get involved.

 2007: Cornell Joins the Carbon Commitment